About the course

-Sheffield South East Learning Partnership (SSELP) School Direct is a collaboration of 18 schools situated in South East Sheffield.
-The schools work collaboratively to enhance ITT provision and to provide outstanding training and career opportunities.
-We work in close partnership with Sheffield Hallam University with the aim of sharing and promoting excellent standards and practice in primary education.
+Sheffield South East Learning Partnership (SSELP) School Direct is a collaboration of 18 schools situated in South East Sheffield, in partnership with Sheffield Hallam University.
+The lead school, Tinsley Meadows Primary Academy, is part of Five Rivers TSA.

-We offer School Direct Initial Teacher Training for graduates looking to gain qualified teacher status (QTS) and PGCE qualifications with master's credits in primary education.
+We offer qualified teacher status (QTS) and PGCE qualifications with 60 Master's credits.

 Primary (5 - 11 years) Course code: 25YM

 Primary with Early Years (3 - 7 years) Course code: 2SBT

 Primary with PE specialism (5 - 11 years) Course code: 38P8

 Sheffield Hallam University, judged as "Outstanding" by Ofsted, and recently awarded University of the Year for Teaching Quality, has established a highly effective and long standing partnership with SSELP School Direct.

 SHU is based in the centre of Sheffield which offers convenience for you to access all the university facilities and student entitlements.